sludge-sonnets/SteamDeck/Setup/Recommended.md

   - Syncthing GTK (easy file transfer between PC and Deck)

 - Open Konsole (command line)
+  - (optional) Launch AnyDesk, install AnyDesk on your desktop PC, and do these steps over remote access to make typing and copy-paste a LOT easier.
   - Set sudo password for "deck" account (Konsole)
     - `passwd`
     - enter desired password